keenanromain/AWS-SAA-C02-Study-Guide/README.md

 **S3 Intelligent Tiering** - Uses built-in ML/AI to determine the most cost-effective storage class and then automatically moves your data to the appropriate tier.
 It does this without operational overhead or performance impact.

 **S3 Glacier** - low-cost storage class for data archiving.
 This class is for pure storage purposes where retrieval isn’t needed often at all.
 Retrieval times range from minutes to hours.
-There is an expedited feature however, if the feature's extra cost is worth the time-performance improvement.
+There are differing retrieval methods depending on how acceptable the default retrieval times are for you:

+    Expedited: 1 - 5 minutes, but this option is the most expensive
+    Standard: 3 - 5 hours to restore.
+    Bulk: 5 - 12 hours.
+This option has the lowest cost and is good for a large set of data.

 **S3 Deep Glacier** - The lowest cost S3 storage where retrieval can take 12 hours.